“White supremacy is a poison”: Biden urges Americans to not stay silent after Buffalo attack - NewsBreak

 Biden said the hateful rampage of those like the Tops gunman represents a hate-filled minority, saying they cannot destroy the soul of the nation.

 “Look, the American experiment and Democracy is in a range like it hasn’t been in my lifetime.
 It’s in danger this hour,” President Biden said.
-“Hate and fear are being given too much oxygen by those who pretend to love America, but don’t understand America.”N. Zealand attack survivor heartbroken by Buffalo killings
+“Hate and fear are being given too much oxygen by those who pretend to love America, but don’t understand America.”Racist screed linked to Buffalo mass shooter ‘plagiarized’ portions from Christchurch mosque shooter, expert says

 “Love thy neighbor as thy self, that’s the America that I know, that Jill knows,” the president added.
 “Now’s the time for the people of all races from every background to speak up as a majority in America and reject white supremacy.”